vh4/Deploy-Electricity-Usage-Prediction/README.md

-# Electricity Usage Prediction 🚀
+# Deployment Electricity Usage Prediction 🚀

 Program usage electict prediction using python environtment. i'm using Long Short-Term Memory to make model training and then, predict electricity usage for 1 day.